abitowhit/quickCPM/README.md

 Stores CPM and Temperature into (per day) csv log file for analysis. (stamp,value)
 Creates a bar graph and gauge html file for viewing current status in a browser.
 Written as a simple interface on Raspberry Pi to be included in home monitoring.
+New: 2018Mar08 - Added FTP (ftplib) capability to upload gauge and bar html files to a web server.

 ## Device